 10. Use breakout sessions for peer-to-peer learning

 Propose a discussion topic or a challenge.
-Give your audience 1-2 minutes to think about it, before splitting them into smaller groups so they can share their thoughts together and brainstorm solutions.
-You can do that elegantly, using Zoom’s Breakout rooms feature.
+Give your audience 1-2 minutes to think about it, before splitting them into smaller groups so that they can share their thoughts together and brainstorm solutions.
+You can do this elegantly, using Zoom’s Breakout rooms feature.

 This is a great interactive exercise that helps you break the monotonous flow of one-way content broadcast and allow for some peer-to-peer learning.

 You can also collect the learnings of your audience to include them in the presentation.
 For example, you can run an open text poll where you collect everybody’s key learnings and then display them on screen.
-Say you gave your audience to discuss your company priorities.
+Let’s say you have asked your audience to discuss your company priorities.
 Try a word cloud such as: “Submit which priorities you discussed in your group.”

 11. Turn tedious numbers into a quiz